 PIECES has been adopted in Nova Scotia, Manitoba and the Yukon.
 Other provinces are also reviewing the learning strategy and considering implementing the program.

-Staff will develop knowledge and skills through face-to-face interactive learning and Webinar sessions.
-These sessions will be case-based and topic specific.
+Staff will develop knowledge and skills through face-to-face interactive learning or virtual delivery.
+The sessions are case-based and topic specific.
 Learning through dialogue is the approach utilized in these sessions.
 Dialogue allows the learner to discover (learn) insights perhaps not attainable individually and facilitates inquiring, hearing, and understanding multiple perspectives.

-- Three-Question Template : Provides a common, yet comprehensive, approach for thinking through problems and understanding the meaning behind behaviours.
+- PIECES 3 Question Template : Provides a common, yet comprehensive, approach for thinking through problems and understanding the meaning behind behaviours.